juhohei/makepages/README.markdown

     $ make
     // publish to github pages:
     $ make publish m="commit message"
+    // create a snapshot of your current page:
+    $ make snapshot

 ##examples

 To get the ready-to-go files, just run `mv example/* . && rmdir example`.
 You can see a live version at [my pages](http://juhohei.github.io).

+##running locally

+For previewing, use a simple static server such as `node`'s `http-server` (`cd makepages && npm install http-server && http-server`).

+Of course, you can also serve from another host than Github pages.
+Should you want to do so, modify `make publish` or create a new one.